-If you're experiencing challenges affecting your life or study, you can book in for an appointment with a CDU counsellor.
+If you're experiencing challenges affecting your life or study, you can book an appointment with a CDU counsellor.
 The counsellor will work with you to develop strategies that are right for you.
-They can also help you explore different options for further support.
+They can also explore different options for further support.

 Counselling is common for people of all ages.
 You can seek help for a wide range of issues, which might include:

 - mental health issues

 Counselling is also known as ‘talk therapy.’
 It is a reflective process that involves talking, listening and action.
 The counsellor will help you to explore your thoughts, feelings and behaviours to identify your concerns.
 From here, you can develop strategies to help resolve those concerns.

 To help benefit from counselling, here are a few tips:

 - Prepare for your session – for example, writing down your questions or concerns often helps

 - There are generally no ‘quick fixes,’ so give yourself plenty of time

 - Actively participate and be as specific and open as you feel comfortable

 - Engage with the process by undertaking any suggested goals and tasks.